 Moisture content and Seasoning.

-The fourth amazing fact is, Timber can absorb and lose water.
+Timber can absorb and lose water.
 The controlled loss of moisture from green timber to a desired level for use in a specific location is a called seasoning.
 Seasoning help to stabilize the moisture content so that it equal to moisture content in the surrounding atmosphere.
 After seasoning any subsequent loss or absorption of moisture is usually of no consequences.

 Poor seasoning may lead to rapid loss of moisture that may cause the outer layer to shrink while the inner layer is still full of moisture.
 This may cause timber to curve, twist or crack.